rak-n-rok/Krake/docs/dev/principles.rst

     It needs to be decided on which level replication is introduced.

     Coarse grained
         Replicate "Krake master" with all included components, e.g. API server, controllers etc.

     Fine grained
         Replicate single components.
 If a component is stateful -- relevant state should be kept in memory as stated in section :ref:`dev/principles:Architecture` -- the components should follow an active-passive principle where only one replica of a component is active at the same time.
-A

-        `etcd leases`_ may be a good option for this but only the API controller should have direct access to etcd.
+A `etcd lease`_ may be a good option for this but only the API should have direct access to etcd.
 A solution for this would be to introduce special API endpoints for electing a leader across multiple replicas.

 Development